 On a practical level, Real Estate forms are the standard way to contract for a Real Estate Purchase or Sale.
 However, there are issues right off the bat with using real estate templates.

-First, most forms are copyrighted and licensed by the Real Estate boards or brokerages.
-For example, in Ontario, OREA licenses its forms to their members and the OREA purchase and sale form is used as a standard by Real Estate agents across Ontario.
+First, most forms are specific to Real Estate boards or brokerages.
+For example, in Ontario, OREA licenses its forms to their members and the OREA purchase and sale agreement is used as the standard by Real Estate agents across Ontario.
+An OREA form would certainly not work if you’re buying a property outside of Ontario.

-Even though they are readily available by doing a simple Google search, you may be infringing on copyright or licensing agreements if you are not licensed to use the forms.
+Even though they are readily available to download by doing a simple Google search, you may also be infringing on copyright or licensing agreements if you are not licensed to use the forms.
 Second, forms that are found online may be outdated or may have been modified, sometimes in undetectable ways.

-The other thing to keep in mind is that Real Estate agents are licensed, regulated and insured.
-When a Real Estate Agent writes up an Agreement, they have been trained to do so through their licensing process, by their brokerage, or through experience of putting together many Agreements.
+The third thing to keep in mind is that Real Estate agents are licensed, regulated and insured.
+When a Real Estate Agent writes up an Agreement, they have been trained to do so through their mandatory education, by their brokerage, or through their experience in putting together many agreements.

-They are also insured by an errors and omissions policy.
-Say your agent made a mistake on the Agreement, which caused you financial damages.
+They are also usually insured by an errors and omissions policy.
+Say your agent made a mistake on the Agreement, which in turn, caused you financial damages.
 Your agent (or their insurer), would be responsible for any claims and settlements.

 Can I put the Agreement Together and Have a Lawyer Review?

-Yes you can, an experienced Real Estate lawyer works with Agreements of Purchase and Sale on a frequent basis and has the experience to spot any potential issues.
-A lawyer can either review an Agreement you have put together prior to signing, or offer to draft an Agreement for you from scratch.
+Yes you can!
+An experienced Real Estate lawyer works with Agreements of Purchase and Sale on a frequent basis and has the experience to spot any potential issues.
+If you are going the DIY route, having a Real Estate lawyer review your is always a great idea.
+Alternatively, most Real Estate Lawyers will also A put together an agreement for you from scratch.

 How Much Will it Cost to Review an Agreement?

-It is probably less than you think.
-Especially if considering the peace of mind and potential risks you may be taking.
-At Deeded, we would be happy to help review and/or draft your Agreement and provide you with a quick turnaround.
+It is probably less than you think and well worth the peace of mind.
+At Deeded, we would be happy to connect you with a Real Estate Lawyer to help review and/or draft your Agreement and provide you with a quick turnaround.

 Important note: This article is not Legal Advice.
 No one should act, or refrain from acting, based solely upon the materials provided on this website, any hypertext links or other general information without first seeking appropriate legal or other professional advice.